hirohitokato/HKLColorTable/README.md

 ### CocoaPods

 ## Import
-First of all, import the framework on your source code.
+First of all, import the framework and you should be ready to go.

 ```swift
 import HKLColorTable
 ```

-Then, you can use all colors supported by it.

 ## Get Colors